nloyfer/UXM_deconv/README.md

 # UXM fragment-level deconvolution algorithm
 UXM is a computational fragment-level reference-based deconvolution algorithm for DNA methylation sequencing data.
-It generates a reference atlas where the percentages of unmethylated fragments is computed for every marker (row) in each cell type (column).
+It constructs a reference atlas where the percentages of unmethylated fragments is computed for every marker (row) in each cell type (column).
 A non-negative least squares (NNLS) algorithm is then used to fit an input sample, and estimate its relative contributions.

 <p align='center'>